buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 It is configured with at least a GitHub API token.

-You can create a token from you own `GitHub - Profile - Applications - Register new application <https://github.com/settings/applications>`_ or use an external tool to generate one.
+You can create a token from your own `GitHub - Profile - Applications - Register new application <https://github.com/settings/applications>`_ or use an external tool to generate one.

 .. py:class:: GitHubStatusPush(token, startDescription=None, endDescription=None, context=None, baseURL=None, verbose=False, builders=None)